 The most common hot tub sizes are as follows;

-There are a variety of different size and shaped hot tubs out there but those are the most common dimensions and 90% of spas sold would fall into one of those 3 size classes.
+There are a variety of different sizes and shaped hot tubs out there, but those are the most common dimensions and 90% of spas sold would fall into one of those 3 size classes.

 Ready to Find Your Dream Spa?